Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Convergence rates via the ojasiewicz exponent

-\subsection{Convergence rates via the {\L}ojasiewicz exponent}
+\section{Convergence rates via the {\L}ojasiewicz exponent}

-In this section we will assume that the regularized function $H$ satisfies the Lojasiewicz property, which, as noted in the previous section, corresponds to a particular choice of the desingularizing function $\varphi$ (see \cite{lojasiewicz1963, b-d-l2006, attouch-bolte2009,att-b-red-soub2010,Rchil}).
+In this section we will assume that the regularization function $H$, introduced in the previous section, satisfies the {\L}ojasiewicz property, which corresponds to a particular choice of the desingularizing function $\varphi$ (see \cite{lojasiewicz1963, b-d-l2006, attouch-bolte2009,att-b-red-soub2010,b-d-l-m2010,Rchil}).